-Please specify the Other Operating Expenses foreseen and any other comments you would which to include:
+Please specify the Other Operating Expenses foreseen and any other comments you would wish to include:

 Please note that an end of project dissemination event is a mandatory deliverable.
 Cost for event shall thus need to be taken into consideration when planning the budget.